 The signing of a rental contract only takes place if there is no health risk.
 For this reason, there is the possibility of establishing an optimization value from the point of view of the City of Vienna in the context of a private law contract.
 This value is defined as a guideline.

 In the case of mobile radio systems on urban objects, the operator must prove mathematically before agreeing to install a mobile radio system that the planned power density, including the existing RF services, will not exceed the optimization value.

-The average background level is based on practical measurement results by TÜV Austria in the city of Vienna.
-Basically, a value of 5 mW/m² is assumed for this background level and subtracted from the optimization value (100 mW/m²).
-If measurements of the background level on site give higher or lower power flux densities, these should be used.
+The average background level is based on practical measurement results by TÜV Austria about the urban area of Vienna.
+Basically, a value of 5 mW/m² is assumed for this background level and deducted from the optimization value (300 mW/m²).
+If measurements of the background level on site result in higher or lower power flux densities, these are to be used.